 As much as Jamaicans love their food, they equally adore reggae music.
 For some, the attraction to the jerk festival was to enjoy the live performances by Mr. Vegas, Jamaican songbird Etana and UK-based hit machine Maxi Priest.
 All three ‘A-listers rocked the crowd with their impressive catalogue of hits.
 The crowd sang along in the perfect Sunday evening summer weather.
 Music lovers got an extra treat with the addition of a ‘pop-up’ exhibition of reggae memorabilia, original art and graphics by designer Michael Thompson in celebration of VP Records’ 35th anniversary.
 The company relocated from Kingston, Jamaica to Jamaica, New York in 1979 and established a retail store that is recognized today as the global leader in the field.
 The display featured graphics on tent panels with music, books and other memorabilia and a seven minute video chronicling highlights in the history reggae music and the careers of founders Vincent and Patricia Chin.

 The kids also had a blast with an expanded Kidz Zone that offered more rides, more games and more fun for all ages.
 Art and craft vendors were abundant selling a variety of merchandises.
-There were a few unusual stations such as the Kingston College Old Boys Association boutique in the park selling KC’s purple products, and Farm Up Jamaica promoting its farming mission with St. Elizabeth red mud stained water boots and t-shirts for sale.
+There were a few unusual stations such as the Kingston College Old Boys Association boutique in the park selling KC’s purple products; Team Jamaica Bickle raising funds for the Reggae Girlz football program as the team seeks to qualify for next year’s World Cup in Canada and Farm Up Jamaica promoting its farming mission with St. Elizabeth red mud stained water boots and t-shirts for sale.

 “This year’s festival delivered an enjoyable experience to patrons and I would like to thank all those who helped to make it a resounding success”, festival co-founder Eddy Edwards declared at the end of the evening.
 “We look forward to next year as we continue to build this festival in New York”, he continued.

 The 4th annual Grace Jamaican Jerk Festival was sponsored by Grace Foods, Western Union, the Jamaica Tourist Board, Vitamalt and Tower Isle Frozen Foods.
-Media sponsors are The Jamaica Gleaner, Irie Jam Media, Street Hype and WBLS.
+Media sponsors are The Jamaica Gleaner, Power 106 FM, Irie Jam Media and Street Hype.
 The event was produced by Jamaican Jerk Festival USA, Inc., and VP Records.